-This is the first of a series of policy briefings linked to the Socio-Economic Impact Model for the UK (SEIM-UK) project.
+This is the first of a series of policy briefings linked to the Socio-Economic Impact Model for the UK (SEIM-UK) project (view the second briefing).
 In this first policy briefing, we analyse the structure of the West Midlands Economy (WME) in terms of production and value-added; private consumption and disposable income; public infrastructure and gross fixed capital formation.
 This analysis is constructed by the use of Interregional Input-Output tables for the UK case.

 WME shows a concentrated industrial structure in terms of value-added and production distributions.
 WME is mainly specialized in manufacturing sectors and also certain supply services (such as transportation, education, waste management services or water collection, treatment and supply).
 These sectors drive the region’s exports.
 Overall, including locally-oriented activities, the major contributors to the WME in terms of value-added are Real Estate; Wholesale and Retail; and Human Health and Social Work.